jamesdae/acnh-bgm/README.md

 ## Stretch Features

 - Find additional endpoints for the ACNH API to add new categories and songs.
+- User can click arrows to play next or previous song.
 - User can drag songs in playlist to edit order.

 ## Development